Shaalin Zoya

-Shaalin Zoya also known as Shalu is an Indian actress, dancer and anchor.
-She is best known for playing the negative role of Deepa Rani in Asianet TV's soap opera Autograph and a supporting role of Jessy in Elsamma Enna Aankutty.
+Shaalin Zoya is an Indian actress, dancer and director who works in Malayalam and Tamil films and television.
+She is best known for playing the negative role of Deepa Rani in Asianet TV's soap opera Autograph (2009–2012) and a supporting role of Jessy in Elsamma Enna Aankutty (2010).

 Early life

-Shaalin Zoya hails from Tirur-Malappuram, Kerala.
+Shaalin Zoya hails from Tirur, Malappuram, Kerala.
 Her father is a businessman.
 Her mother, a dance teacher, encouraged her to pick up a career in acting.

+Personal life

+Zoya dated YouTuber TTF Vasan for a while.